The message from a "Night of Terror"

 Additional affidavits describe the guards grabbing, dragging, beating, choking, slamming, pinching, twisting and kicking the women.

 Thus unfolded the 'Night of Terror' on Nov.
-15, 1917, when the warden at the Occoquan Workhouse in Virginia ordered his guards to teach a lesson to the suffragists imprisoned there because they dared to picket Woodrow Wilson's White House for the right to vo
+15, 1917, when the warden at the Occoquan Workhouse in Virginia ordered his guards to teach a lesson to the suffragists imprisoned there because they dared to picket Woodrow Wilson's White House for the right to vote.

 For weeks, the women's only water came from an open pail.
 Their food--all of it colorless slop--was infested with worms.

+I am ashamed to say I needed the reminder.
 All these years later, voter registration is still my passion.
 But the actual act of voting had become less personal for me, more rote.
 Frankly, voting often felt more like an obligation than a privilege.
 Sometimes it was inconvenient.

 My friend Wendy, who is my age and studied women's history, saw the HBO movie, too.
 When she stopped by my desk to talk about it, she looked angry.
 She was—with herself.